marttcw/aaachan/README.md

-# aaachan
+# aaachan - Anonymous Imageboard Software
-Imageboard written in Python + Flask and uses PostgreSQL for database
+Anonymous imageboard software written in Python + Flask and uses PostgreSQL for database

+It has the basic imageboard features expected, such as boards for different topics, image attachments, quoting, and moderation.
+It is anonymous and requires no account to post and view.

+## Features
+* Support for non-JavaScript browsers
+* Posting
+  * No accounts required
+  * Quoting
+  * Multiple of files per post
+* Moderation
+  * Post reporting
+* Pages
+  * Dynamic page creation

 ## Requirements
 * Python >= 3.6